-This subject serves as a capstone subject integrating previous knowledge and skills acquired in other marketing subjects.
-It introduces students to the tasks of identifying and evaluating a variety of marketing strategies and gives students the opportunity to learn, examine and apply strategic marketing decision processes in a variety of business environments.
-The subject is applications oriented: it makes extensive use of case studies.
+This subject serves as a capstone subject for the Master of Management (Marketing) integrating previous knowledge and skills acquired in other marketing subjects.
+This subject examines the task of preparing, implementing, and adjusting strategic marketing decisions and plans.
+It also introduces students to the tasks of utilising market information to identify and evaluate marketing strategies and gives students the opportunity to learn, examine and apply strategic decision processes in a business environment.
+The subject is application-oriented and makes extensive use of a simulation.

 Intended learning outcomes